[Learn Korean E5] Combined Vowels and Types of Korean Alphabet

 I designed this video for students who have never learned Korean before.

 Today, we will learn about combined vowels.
-Yay!! combined vowels?
+Yay!!
+Combined vowels?

 But once you understand it, it’s really easy and simple.